mss1451/wavesim_cpp/README.md

 # Wave Simulator with Java and C++
 This is an example wave simulation engine written in both Java and C++.
 The engine comes with a native Linux application which uses [gtkmm](https://www.gtkmm.org/) and [cairomm](https://www.cairographics.org/cairomm/) and an example Java application.
 For more details on what this project is about, see its [Code Project Article](https://www.codeproject.com/Articles/1259631/Wave-Simulator-with-Java-and-Cplusplus)
-# C++ version
 ## Prerequisites
+### Java
+This is a NetBeans project.
+Java 8 or later is required.
+### C++
-This is an Eclipse CDT project but it can be compiled by using _make_.
+This is an Eclipse CDT project.
 The following development packages are required.
 1. libgtkmm-3.0-dev
 3. libglibmm-2.4-dev
 4. libcairomm-1.0-dev